Georgia–European Union relations

-Both the governing Georgian Dream and opposition United National Movement support Georgia's integration in the EU, and nearly all parties in the Georgian parliament are pro-Western in orientation.
-A European Union Monitoring Mission has been operating in Georgia since 2009.
+Georgia is a candidate for EU membership.
+A European Union Monitoring Mission in Georgia has been operating since 2009.
 In January 2021, Georgia was preparing to formally apply for EU membership in 2024.
 However, on 3 March 2022, Georgia submitted its membership application ahead of schedule, following the Russian invasion of Ukraine.
-In June 2022, the European Commission established Georgia's eligibility to become a member of the EU, but deferred giving it official candidate status until after certain conditions were met.
-Later that month, the European Council expressed readiness to grant Georgia the status of a candidate after completing a set of reforms recommended by the Commission.
+In December 2023, the EU officially granted candidate status to Georgia.
+This made Georgia the first country in the South Caucasus region to obtain EU candidacy status.

+In April 2023, a nationwide poll by the International Republican Institute found that 89 percent of Georgians support joining the EU, the highest number recorded for years.

+History

+Early developments

+The European Community and Georgia established relations in 1992.

+The European Council's Regulation (EC) No 1975/95 of 4 August 1995 provided for food aid to be sent to the people of Georgia.

 Adjara crisis (2004)

 In Adjara, leader Aslan Abashidze was forced to resign in May 2004 following the Rose Revolution.

 EU CFSP Chief Javier Solana indicated in February 2007 that the EU could send troops to Georgia alongside Russian forces.